Skip to content ↓

 Bullying is 'Behaviour by an individual or a group, usually repeated over time that intentionally hurts another individual either physically or emotionally'.

 Bullying can include: name-calling, taunting, mocking, making offensive comments, kicking, hitting, taking belongings, inappropriate text messaging and electronic messaging (including through web-sites, social networking sites and instant messenger), sending offensive or degrading images by phone or via the internet, producing offensive graffiti, gossiping, excluding people from groups and spreading hurtful and untruthful rumours.
-Not all unpleasantness between pupils is bullying, some can be regarded as random acts of unkindness such as refusing to talk to a person.
+Not all unpleasantness between pupils is bullying.
+Some can be regarded as random acts of unkindness, such as refusing to talk to a person.

-How do we educate the children about bullying?
+How do we educate children about bullying?

 At Hampton Hargate we are committed to a ‘no tolerance’ of bullying and want to help the children make good life choices through our curriculum.